 Steps to set maximum SSH connections:

-2. Access the sshd_config file using a text editor.
+2. Open the /etc/ssh/sshd_config file in a text editor.

 $ sudo vi /etc/ssh/sshd_config